-- · Drag & drop one or more sequence files on an open GenVision Pro session - Use the Add sequences to project button tool ( - Choose File > Add Sequences.
+- Drag & drop one or more sequence files from your computer's file explorer onto an open GenVision Pro session. - Use the Add sequences to project button tool ( - Choose File > Add Sequences.

 Each sequence you add will be listed in the Chromosomes section of the Explorer panel.
 Double-click on the sequence to view it in the Overview and Analysis view.